Composting

 Composting is beneficial to you, the council, and the environment:

-• Saves you money on buying compost
+• saves you money on buying compost

-• Reduces plastic packaging and car miles when purchasing compost
+• reduces plastic packaging and car miles when purchasing compost

-• Limits the amount of peat used, a natural resource in decline
+• limits the amount of peat used, a natural resource in decline

 How home composting works